mycarta/Reproducing-exponential-grayscale-cmap/README.md

 - Step 5.
 Do some extra work (i.e. improve the plots, or add interactivity).
 - Step 6.
 Pay it forward.
 Share your results with a permissive license, ideally CC-BY.

-A full article will appear as a chapter in the upcoming book "52 things you should know about geocomputing, to be published by [Agile Libre](https://www.agilelibre.com).
+A full article will appear as a chapter in the upcoming book "52 things you should know about geocomputing", to be published by [Agile Libre](https://www.agilelibre.com).

 Reference
 Perception of visual information: The role of colour in seismic interpretation"